-Restricted cash as of December 31, 2014 and December 31, 2013 includes \$150 that the Company is required to maintain in an interest bearing certificate of deposit to serve as collateral for a corporate credit card program.
-At December 31, 2013, there is also \$1 for royalty receipts received from Shionogi & Co.
-Ltd. ("Shionogi") designated for interest on the PhaRMA Notes (see Note 3).
+Restricted cash as of December 31, 2015 reflects \$150 the Company is required to maintain in an interest bearing certificate of deposit to serve as collateral for a corporate credit card program, \$59 in royalty revenue paid by Shionogi & Co., Ltd. ("Shionogi") designated for interest on the PhaRMA Notes (defined in Note 3) and \$1,403 the Company is required to maintain as collateral for a letter of credit associated with the lease execution and build-out of its new Birmingham research facilities.